mikemag/MonkeyCAM/README.md

 ## Features and Current Status

 MonkeyCAM is currently a command-line program distributed in source-form only.
-It currently compiles with GCC 4.8.1 for Mac OSX.
+It currently compiles on OSX 10.9 with the system compiler (Apple LLVM 5.1).
 The program takes configuration files to describe the ski or snowboard shape via a small set of parameters and generates the following G-code programs:

 * Base cutout
 * Core: